MachNacho/KayiTech-Backend-API/README.md

 > [!CAUTION]
-> Any unchecked commits to the mina branch will risk failing the server
+> Any unchecked commits to the main branch will risk failing the server

 ### Overview